balintpinke/NHL-Shiny-App/README.md

-# practice
-Just starting out with shiny.
+# Playing in R Shiny with NHL data

 You can reach my application at the following URL:
 [DemoApp](https://balintpinke.shinyapps.io/practice/)